 See more section

-With close to two decades of experience as a prosecutor and leading regulator, including as Bureau Chief of the New York Attorney General’s Bureau of Internet and Technology, Kathleen is a highly accomplished attorney with a unique and valuable skill set.
-Kathleen regularly leverages her extensive experience in the public sector by representing clients before federal, state, and local law enforcement and regulators on issues ranging from white collar criminal defense matters and criminal and civil investigations before the DOJ, SEC, FTC, and state attorneys general, to commercial disputes and advisory matters involving technology, data commodification, cybersecurity and privacy, consumer protection issues, tech M&A, data governance, and corporate governance.
+With close to two decades of experience as a prosecutor and leading regulator, including as Bureau Chief of the New York Attorney General’s Bureau of Internet and Technology, Kathleen A. McGee is a highly accomplished attorney with a unique and valuable skill set.
+Kathleen regularly leverages her extensive experience in the public sector by representing clients before federal, state, and local law enforcement and regulators on issues ranging from criminal and civil investigations before the DOJ, SEC, FTC, and state attorneys general, to commercial disputes and advisory matters involving technology, data commodification, cybersecurity and privacy, consumer protection issues, Artificial Intelligence, and data governance.
 Clients benefit from both her sophisticated grasp of technology-related criminal matters and her on-the-ground experience as a lead prosecutor in both jury and bench trials.

 Kathleen’s practice includes representing established global businesses, scale-ups, and startups (including fintechs, investment groups, and governments) in multiple sectors, including ad tech, financial services, insurance tech, biotech, IoT, and retail.
-Her experience encompasses data, M&A, technology procurement, privacy, data breaches and cybersecurity, consumer protection, and product launches.
-Kathleen’s practice covers all aspects of technology, data, privacy, and intellectual property, with a focus on emerging technologies, data services, and cybersecurity.
-With the advent of the CARES Act, Kathleen has established herself as a go-to resource for PPP loan applicants navigating the process.
+Kathleen’s practice covers a wide array of technology, data, and intellectual property concerns, with a focus on emerging technologies, data services, and cybersecurity.

 An author of several state and local bills and laws, including New York State’s SHIELD Act on data security, Kathleen brings a strong sense of regulatory policy and advises clients on the legal landscape affecting their business models.
-She is a regular speaker, author, and interviewee for events and publications ranging from government investigations to data security and privacy and tech regulation.
+Kathleen authored the New York law chapter of the ABA Antritrust Law Section, State Consumer Protection Law (1st Ed.
+2022) and is a regular speaker, author, and interviewee for events and publications ranging from government investigations to data security and privacy and tech regulation.

 Kathleen’s unique public sector experience gives her an edge in counseling emerging and mature companies on a broad spectrum of regulatory issues concerning technology, data security, and privacy.
-In addition, Kathleen’s experience in municipal government and her understanding of how the administrative code affects business have given her a unique perspective on the intersection of commerce and the law.
+In addition, Kathleen’s experience in state and municipal government and her understanding of how the administrative code affects business provide a unique perspective on the intersection of commerce and the law.
 Clients appreciate her insights into how to identify unanticipated problems and develop creative, business-focused solutions.